Lucevar/mw-immersion-mods/eit-immersion-wishlist.md

 - [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673) by Merlord -- you can only repair items if you have access to a forge or an anvil.
 Corsair's [**Realistic Repair Addon**](https://www.nexusmods.com/morrowind/mods/47461) also provides support for a number of non-vanilla workstations, as well as adding some to towns and cities.
 - [**Immersive Mining**](https://www.nexusmods.com/morrowind/mods/46041) by Merlord -- now you have to actually swing a pick at ore to mine it.

+## Magical Magic
+- [**Enchantment Services**](https://www.nexusmods.com/morrowind/mods/45554) -- npc enchanters can now recharge enchanting items, create additional copies of scrolls, or decipher a scroll so that you can use the spell it contains.
+For a price, naturally.
+- [**Better Enchantments**](https://www.nexusmods.com/morrowind/mods/47136) by Aracelliy -- this is a bit of a controversial one.
+Changes the feel of enchanted items by converting a large number of cast on use enchantments to constant effect.
+- [**Magicka Enhanced**](https://www.nexusmods.com/morrowind/mods/47111) by OperatorJack and RedFurryDemon -- adds a vast number of spells and spell tomes.
+A requirement of the MM series and many other mods.
+- [**MM - Enhanced Light**](https://www.nexusmods.com/morrowind/mods/47672) by OperatorJack, Greatness7, and Kurpulio
+- [**MM - Enhanced Invisibility**](https://www.nexusmods.com/morrowind/mods/47565) by OperatorJack, Vtastek, and Kurpulio
+- [**MM - Enhanced Telekinesis**](https://www.nexusmods.com/morrowind/mods/47534) by OperatorJack and Kurpulio
+- [**MM - Enhanced Detection**](https://www.nexusmods.com/morrowind/mods/47480) by OperatorJack, RedFurryDemon, and Kurpulio
+- [**MM - Homing Projectiles**](https://www.nexusmods.com/morrowind/mods/47403) by OperatorJack -- control the flight path of spells and enchantments
+- [**MM - Cast-On-Swing Enchantments**](https://www.nexusmods.com/morrowind/mods/47338) by OperatorJack -- swinging your weapon is now enough to trigger a cast-on-use or cast-on-strike enchantment, you don't need to "cast" the enchantment, or hit a target.
+- [**Anchor Teleportation**](https://www.nexusmods.com/morrowind/mods/47413) by Operator Jack -- Mark and Recall now behave as in Daggerfall.
+When you cast Recall, your Mark is cleared, and you must recast it to use Recall again.

 ## Bad Life Choices
 - [**Immersive Alcohol**](https://www.nexusmods.com/morrowind/mods/45589) by Merlord -- get drunk and black out, and other unfun side effects of drinking too much.
 - [**Better Balanced Booze**](https://www.nexusmods.com/morrowind/mods/45844) by mort -- makes booze less OP.

 ## Everything Hurts - Environmental Hazards
+- [**MGE-XE Sunrise and Sunset Season and Latitude Scaling**](https://www.nexusmods.com/morrowind/mods/44375) by Svengineer -- adjusts sunrise/sunset times based on latitude and season.
+Either great for vampires... or dreadful.
 - Fire hurts
 - Steam vents hurt
 - Ash storms hurt (Weather Effects?)